SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 <br>

 - The example uses a zoo animal context.
-To explore the example, create three ABAP repository objects: 2 CDS entities, 1 example class.
+To explore the example, create three ABAP repository objects: 2 CDS artifacts, 1 example class.
 - For the CDS artifacts, right-click your package and choose *New -> Other ABAP Repository Objects* in ADT.
 Filter for *data definition*, and walk through the wizard.
 Use the example's artifact names (`zdemo_abap_animals_te` for the table entity, and `zdemo_abap_animals_we` for the writable CDS view entity), or use other names and adapt the code accordingly.
 - After activation, choose *F9* in the class in ADT to execute it.
 The example is set up to display output in the console.
 - The example class performs CRUD operations on both CDS artifacts.
 The example includes ABAP SQL `SELECT`, `INSERT`, `MODIFY`, `UPDATE`, and `DELETE` statements.